AdrianHettler/battery-canister-36c/README.md

 * Compact design

 # Mechanical
 The lid and canister are sealed by two radial o-rings.
+A spring plunger locks the lid to the can.
+The boot of the toggle switch acts as a over pressure relieve device.

 <p align="center" width="100%">